streambed/streambed-rs/streambed-logged/README.md

 commit log function for autonomous systems that often live at the edge of a wider network.

-Logged implements the Streambed commit log API.
+Logged implements the Streambed commit log API which, in turn, models itself on the Kafka API.

 ## An quick introduction